 Schedule (PDCS) (August 2013)

 • Statement of the Representations Procedure

-The CIL was submitted for Examination on 7th April 2014, the hearing session were held on the 3rd June 2014 in the Thoresby Room, Leeds City Museum.
+The CIL was submitted for Examination on 7th April 2014 and the hearing session was held on the 3rd June 2014.

 When the Examiner’s report is received it will be published on the website.
 It is anticipated that Leeds City Council will adopt the CIL and start charging from the 6th April 2015, subject to approval by Executive Board and Full Council.